 A warning dialog will pop-up as shown in Figure 5.7 to inform the users that the device will restart after the network configuration was changed.
 Note that if the configurations were not changed, it may be because of the wrong user name, password, or IP configuration.
-The users should check these password setting or network setting of the product.
+The users should check these password settings or network settings of the product.